 For those who don’t know this, you might err on the side of caution and not post or comment in a group for fear of that content to be seen by the wider LinkedIn public.
 Turns out that this is an unfounded fear.

-Your membership of LinkedIn groups isn’t hidden.
+Your membership of LinkedIn groups isn’t hidden unless the group is unlisted.
 Keep this in mind in case it could cause repercussions:

 While all your group activity is only visible to other members, anyone can see the openly available group names that you are a member of in your Interests section on your profile.